-Back at the office, an appraiser uses two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach when rental properties are prevalent.
+Back at the office, an appraiser uses two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Valuation Using the Income Approach

-Examining the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the property in question.
-It is important to note that while this amount is probably the most accurate indication of what a property is worth, it probably will not be the price at which the property closes.
-Depending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Spencer Appraisal Services, Inc. will help you discover the most accurate property value, so you can make wise real estate decisions.
+Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
+Note: While this amount is probably the most accurate indication of what a property is worth, it probably will not be the final sales price.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from Spencer Appraisal Services, Inc. will help you get the most fair and balanced property value, so you can make wise real estate decisions.